msotomorras/cloud-pareidolias/README.md

-**Live results can be seen in https://maotomorras.github.io** WIP! you might find some weird result
+**Live results can be seen in https://msotomorras.github.io** WIP! you might find some weird resuls

 # cloud-pareidolias